isomerpages/moe-ast/_professional-communities/PLCs/FAQs and Resources.md

 <b>7.
 What is the role of the School Staff Developer (SSD)?  </b><br><br>

-The <a href="https://staging.d2dfevnwgxersp.amplifyapp.com/professional-excellence/Professional-Learning-Groups/developing-effective-plcs/">SSD</a> is a member of the coalition team and plays an active role in guiding PLTs in his/her school. <br><br>
+The&nbsp;<a href="https://staging.d2dfevnwgxersp.amplifyapp.com/professional-excellence/Professional-Learning-Groups/developing-effective-plcs/">SSD</a>&nbsp;is a member of the coalition team and plays an active role in guiding PLTs in his/her school.&nbsp;<br><br>

 <b>8.
 What if my school does not have a SSD?  </b><br><br>

-In such a case, a staff member who is currently in charge of the professional development of the whole staff, may be appointed to perform some of the roles of the <a href="https://staging.d2dfevnwgxersp.amplifyapp.com/professional-excellence/Professional-Learning-Groups/developing-effective-plcs/">SSD</a>. <Br><br>
+In such a case, a staff member who is currently in charge of the professional development of the whole staff, may be appointed to perform some of the roles of the&nbsp;<a href="https://staging.d2dfevnwgxersp.amplifyapp.com/professional-excellence/Professional-Learning-Groups/developing-effective-plcs/">SSD</a>. <br><br>

 <b>9.
 Has MOE explored existing PLC Models from overseas?  </b><br><br>